nabeel-w/Book-Area/README.md

 # Book-Area
 This is a website that allows users to search for books using the Google Books API.
-The website also features OAuth 2.0 authentication and allows users to save their favorite books in a database.
+The website also features OAuth 2.0 authentication and allows users to save their favorite books in a BookList thats stored in a database.
 ## Preview
 ![Website Preview](https://i.ibb.co/gPr50nZ/Screenshot-2023-04-20-104305.png)
 ## Features